 In December 2012, Falcon entered into a cooperation agreement with Chevron Business Development South Africa Limited ("Chevron") to jointly seek unconventional exploration opportunities in the Karoo Basin.
-The Chevron agreement provides for Falcon to work with Chevron for a period of five years to jointly seek to obtain exploration rights in the Karoo Basin subject to the parties mutually agreeing participation terms applicable to each right.
+The Chevron agreement provided for Falcon to work with Chevron for a period of five years to jointly seek to obtain exploration rights in the Karoo Basin subject to the parties mutually agreeing participation terms applicable to each right.
 As part of the Chevron agreement, Chevron made a cash payment to Falcon of \$1 million in February 2013 as a contribution to past costs.
+The cooperation agreement will expire in December 2017.